Application Process

 Application Details

-• Letters of recommendation from three people who are familiar with your education/professional background.
+We require three letters of recommendation from people who are familiar with your education/professional background.
 Request forms for the letter are part of the online application.
-Please note that you can submit your application even when your letters have not been submitted yet
+Please note that you can submit your application even when your letters have not been submitted yet.

 • Personal Statement

-• Please note that the following are not required and are therefore optional: Diversity Statement, Extenuating Circumstances Statement, Resume/CV, Writing Sample, and Description of Research
+Please note that the following are not required but may be included at your discretion: Diversity Statement, Extenuating Circumstances Statement, Resume/CV

 Financial Assistance